Liberté, égalité, fraternité: Paris Commune and Third Republic

-Pache, mayor of the Paris Commune, painted the formula "Liberté, Égalité, Fraternité, ou la mort" on the walls of the commune.
-It was under the Third Republic that the motto was made official.
-It was then not dissociated with insurrection and revolutionary ardours, Opportunist Republicans such as Jules Ferry or Gambetta adapting it to the new political conditions.
-Larousse's Dictionnaire universel deprived fraternity of its "evangelistic halo" (Mona Ozouf), conflating it with solidarity and the welfare role of the state.
+Jean-Nicolas Pache, mayor of the Paris Commune, painted the formula liberté, égalité, fraternité, ou la mort ("Liberty, Equality, Fraternity, or Death") on the walls of the commune.
+It was under the French Third Republic that the motto was made official.
+It was then not dissociated with insurrection and revolutionary ardours, Opportunist Republicans such as Jules Ferry or Léon Gambetta adapting it to the new political conditions.
+Pierre Larousse's Dictionnaire universel deprived fraternity of its "evangelistic halo", conflating it with solidarity and the welfare role of the state.

 Some still opposed the Republican motto, such as the nationalist Charles Maurras in his Dictionnaire politique et critique, who claimed liberty to be an empty dream, equality an insanity, and only kept fraternity.
 Charles Péguy, renewing with Lamennais' thought, kept fraternity and liberty, excluding equality, seen as an abstract repartition between individuals reduced to homogeneity, opposing "fraternity" as a sentiment put in motion by "misery", while equality only interested itself, according to him, to the mathematical solution of the problem of "poverty."

 Péguy identified Christian charity and socialist solidarity in this conception of fraternity.
-On the other hand, Georges Vacher de Lapouge, the most important French author of pseudo-scientific racism and supporter of eugenism, completely rejected the republican triptych, adopting another motto, "déterminisme, inégalité, sélection" (determinism, inequality, selection).
+On the other hand, Georges Vacher de Lapouge, the most important French author of pseudo-scientific racism and supporter of eugenism, completely rejected the republican triptych, adopting the motto of déterminisme, inégalité, sélection ("Determinism, Inequality, Selection").
 According to Ozouf, the sole use of a triptych was the sign of the influence of the republican motto, despite it being corrupted in its opposite.

 20th century

-The Coat of arms of France (1905–present) depicts a ribbon with the motto "Liberté, égalité, fraternité".
+The coat of arms of France (1905–present) depicts a ribbon with the motto "Liberté, égalité, fraternité".

-During the German occupation of France in World War II, this motto was replaced by the reactionary phrase "travail, famille, patrie" (work, family, fatherland) by Marshal Pétain, who became the leader of the new Vichy French government in 1940.
-Pétain had taken this motto from the colonel de la Rocque's Parti social français (PSF), although the latter considered it more appropriate for a movement than for a regime.
+During the German occupation of France in World War II, this motto was replaced by the reactionary travail, famille, patrie ("Work, Family, Fatherland"), the political slogan adopted by Marshal Pétain, who became the leader of the new Vichy French government in 1940.
+Pétain had taken this motto from the French Social Party (PSF) of François de La Rocque, although the latter considered it more appropriate for a movement than for a regime.

-Following the Liberation, the Provisional Government of the French Republic (GPRF) re-established the Republican motto Liberté, égalité, fraternité, which was incorporated into the 1946 and the 1958 French constitutions.

-In 1956, the Algerian woman militant Zohra Drif, who during the Algerian War planted a bomb in the Milk Bar Cafe in which three French women were killed, justified this and other violent acts by the FLN, by asserting that the French Authorities did not see their dedication to the principles of Equality and Liberty as relevant in Algeria.
+Following the Liberation, the Provisional Government of the French Republic (GPRF) re-established the Republican motto of liberté, égalité, fraternité, which was incorporated into the 1946 and the 1958 French constitutions.
+In 1956, the Algerian woman militant Zohra Drif, who during the Algerian War planted a bomb in the Milk Bar Cafe in which three French women were killed, justified this and other violent acts by the National Liberation Front (FLN), asserting that the French authorities did not see their dedication to the principles of equality and liberty as relevant in Algeria.